eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-2/step-04.md

 - **`@RegisterAiService`**: Registers this as an AI service (not an agentic agent)
 - **`@ToolBox(DispositionTool.class)`**: Has access to the DispositionTool
 - **System message**: Defines the agent as a car disposition specialist
-- **Decision criteria**: Considers condition, age, safety, and recommendation from the feedback agent

 !!!note "AI Service vs. Agentic Agent"
     Notice this is a **traditional AI service** (from Section 1), not an agentic workflow.